elixirschool/elixirschool/lessons/specifics/ecto.md

 ## Changesets

-In the previous section we learned how to retrieve data but how about inserting and updating it?
+In the previous section we learned how to retrieve data, but how about inserting and updating it?
 For that we need Changesets.

-Changesets take care of filtering, validating, maintaining constraints when changing a model.
+Changesets take care of filtering, validating, and maintaining constraints when changing a model.

 For this example we'll focus on the changeset for user account creation.
 To start we need to update our model: